 When we set out create the ultimate list of organic makeup products, we honestly didn’t think that it would be so difficult!
-Let me tell you, it is a wild world out there filled with confusing ingredient lists, toxic garbage, and make up products that simply do not work well.
+Let me tell you, it is a wild world out there filled with confusing ingredient lists, cheap fillers, and make up products that simply do not work well.
 We originally wanted to create a list of the top organic makeup brands, but we quickly discovered that not all makeup brands are free from not-so-desirable ingredients.
 For example, a brand may make an amazing non-toxic lipstick while also making a not-so-great foundation.
 Additionally, great brands don’t always use the best ingredients across all of their products.
 Thus, instead of compiling a list of organic makeup brands we rounded up the best 48 individual organic makeup products.
 This may very well be the most comprehensive list of organic makeup products ever created!

 How to Use This List: The list below includes 48 organic and all-natural makeup products from the most reputable brands that we could find from our research.
 Some products contain organic ingredients while others contain non-gmo natural ingredients.
 Some are vegan and some are gluten free.
 Some contain titanium dioxide and some do not.
 You get the point.
 The best way to find the perfect makeup product for your particular needs is to use our “Filter By” feature below to sort the list by the criteria that matters most to you.
 This will let you easily find the best vegan makeup, gluten free makeup, organic makeup, and titanium dioxide free makeup.
 Wondering which organic makeup products are right for your skin?
 Then, check out The Ox Box!
 Each quarter, we’ll put together a box filled with premium organic skin care products hand-selected for your specific skin type and skin conditions.
 In the meantime, happy hunting!